 Vibes goes as late as Vibes goes, but you would have to have some serious leadership ability to keep Vibes open til dawn, so if you are up for an all-nighter, then Pancho Villas would be your spot.
 Now Pancho’s is not for everyone.
 The notorious “La Central” disco of yesteryear, closed in 2007, was famously dangerous.
 Pacho Villas is not, from the point of view of someone who lived in Washington D.C. through the 90s, dangerous.
 But it’s not Kansas either.
 And no place in Kansas where people are still drinking at dawn is all that safe either, for that matter.
 So if you are going to Pancho Villas, go with a friend, be polite, and have your wits about you.

-Ganesha is on the beach and cultiavtes a South Beach atmosphere, with raised bed like platforms with canopys and lots of open space on the beach.
+Ganesha is on the beach and cultivates a South Beach atmosphere [update – cultivates more of a closed forever atmosphere these days], with raised bed like platforms with canopys and lots of open space on the beach.
 The crowd is unpredictable.
 It could be empty, or they could have a successful promotion.
 If there is a crowd there, it is often because they are offering special entertainment.
-If Ganesha is empty, Bohio – a catch-all beach bar is only a few yards away and offers another option that can be a very mixed bag of delightful, wierd, or possibly mildy unpleasant in a way that would make a good story.
+If Ganesha is empty, Bohio – a catch-all beach bar is only a few yards away and offers another option that can be a very mixed bag of delightful, weird, or possibly mildly unpleasant in a way that would make a good story.

 Los Amigos sports bar has pretty good food, excellent micro-brews from Costa Rica, and the only Costa Rica microbrews available in Jaco, and lots of screens for several channels of live sports.
 They also show big games and surf movies on the side of an adjacent building.
 Seating is half indoor and half outdoor.